-What Peter is saying in all of this is that it seems to an unbeliever that there is no advantage to suffering, to being perspective, or to being martyred, but what they fail to see is the whole picture.
+What Peter is saying in all of this is that it seems to an unbeliever that there is no advantage to suffering, to being persecuted, or to being martyred, but what they fail to see is the whole picture.
 From God's perspective, the believer enters into the most glorious life possible.
 Think of it this way.
 Persecution and death is never the final word for believers - not at all.9 It is actually the beginning of the most glorious life possible, and for those who are martyred for their faith there appears to be an even greater reward.
 Now, why even mention all of this?
 Well, the reason is simple.
 If we wait until the actual persecution or suffering happens to become mentally, emotionally, and spiritually prepared to accept it in a way that honors Christ, it will be much too late.
 Having a mindset and spiritual perspective that desires for the honor of Christ to govern and control a person's entire life is not something that they can just conjure up and spiritually activate when needed - never.
 This kind of mindset has to be developed in the person's mind and heart and in their will long before suffering ever comes.
+I think of Brother Eddie and his willingness to take the gospel and the message of the Reformation to a continent that has already martyred over 1800 missionaries for bringing that message to South America.
+Eddie and Elia already have the mindset and I know that both are willing to suffer and even die if necessary.
 The individual who has no meaningful relationship with Christ will not be able to beckon forth some kind of great spiritual strength when they begin to suffer persecution.
 To the contrary, the testimony of history is that they will surely fall away.